albfan/miraclecast/README.md

 # MiracleCast - Wifi-Display/Miracast Implementation

-The MiracleCast project provides software to connect external monitors to your system via Wifi.
+The MiracleCast project provides software to connect external monitors to your system via Wi-Fi.
 It is compatible to the Wifi-Display specification also known as Miracast.
 MiracleCast implements the Display-Source as well as Display-Sink side.

 The Display-Source side allows you to connect external displays to your system and stream local content to the device.
 A lot of effort is put into making this as easy as connecting external displays via HDMI.